cmohge1/lrbs-digital-editing-advanced-2019/day1.md

   - The TEI is only for Anglophone or Western works
 *

-### Exercise: Basil Bunting's Final Notebook
+### Exercise: Editing Basil Bunting's Final Notebook

-1. Download the images of the first few pages of the notebook (please note that these are the purposes of the this exercise only and are not to be distributed.)
+1. Download the [images](TBD) of the first few pages of the notebook (please note that these are the purposes of the this exercise only and are not to be distributed.)
 2. Create a list following the what-why-how principles of modelling an edition.
+3. Download the [xml file](../bunting_last-notebook.xml) of the notebook's first few pages, with transcription and minimal encoding in TEI.
-3. Encode as many features in TEI as you see fit.
+4. Encode as many features in TEI as you see fit.
-4. Sketch out a wireframe (either on paper or digitally) of a proposed interface for the edition.
+5. Sketch out a wireframe (either on paper or digitally) of a proposed interface for the edition.

 If you need any help with TEI encoding, consult the TEI workshop slides produced for the IES-ATNU Textual Editing in the Digital Workshops:
 - TEI Core module